 Ride N Remind patented system has been in use since 2009 and operates by monitoring the vehicle's rear doors.
 It provides an audio alert if the driver opens the back door prior to driving.
 Once the driver completes a trip and turns off the vehicle, Ride N Remind sounds a gentle, but distinctive continuous chime.
 If the chime is not responded to, the car's horn will sound.
 The only way to deactivate the alert is by opening the back door and pushing a button conveniently located inside.
 Once professionally installed, it works automatically.
 No batteries, key chains or apps are required.
 One system can be used for any number of children with or without a car seat.
 It can be used for pets and the infirm as well.
 Ride N Remind is approved for child care licensing in many states and it is recognized for child care licensing by the Department of Children and Families in the State of Florida.

-End-of-Trip Reminder Alert Only / Door Logic (not comprehensive)
+Reminder Alert Only / Door Sequencing (not comprehensive)

 GM, Nissan and Subaru all offer systems that operate using door sequencing technology that provides an audio and visual alert if the driver opens the back door prior to driving.
 This type of system would not provide a reminder alert in a number of common scenarios.
 For example, if you stopped to get gas and did not open the back door while stopped, you would not get a reminder when you get to your final destination.
 Additionally, a system like this does not have the ability to detect the presence of a child alone inside a vehicle and would not protect children who got into a vehicle and became trapped inside.